-Research, strategy, concept development and marketing materials delivered in 6 weeks for Medtronic's Guardian Connect CGM.
+Research, strategy, concept development and marketing materials delivered in 6 weeks for the launch of Medtronic's Guardian Connect Continuous Glucose Monitoring System.

 Every day someone, somewhere in Australia, will have their lives devastated by spinal cord injury.